open-webtech/owta-publications/drafts/owts-01.md

 1. **Licensing:** Projects MUST be licensed under a Free/Libre and Open Source Software (FLOSS) license.
 Acceptable licenses include, but are not limited to, GPL, Apache, and MIT licenses.
 This requirement ensures that the software remains free to use, modify, and distribute.

-2. **Access:** To allow for open access and collaboration, the source code MUST be hosted on a public repository platform such as GitHub or GitLab.
+2. **Access:** To allow for open access and collaboration, the project's source code MUST be hosted on a public repository platform such as GitHub or GitLab.

 3. **Accepting Contributions:** Projects SHOULD include a `CONTRIBUTING(.md)` file, outlining how other developers can contribute to the project, the process for submitting pull requests, and guidelines for coding standards.